 (d) Definitions.
 The capitalized terms or phrases used herein are defined below.
 Any capitalized terms not specifically mentioned in this section or any section referenced in this document shall have the meaning as defined in Tex.
 Gov't Code Chapter 2306, Internal Revenue Code (the Code) §42, the HOME Final Rule, and other federal or Department rules, as applicable.
 Defined terms, when not capitalized, are to be read in context and construed according to common usage.

 (1) Adaptive Reuse--The change-in-use of an existing building not, at the time of Application, being used, in whole or in part, for residential purposes (e.g., school, warehouse, office, hospital, hotel, etc.), into a building which will be used, in whole or in part, for residential purposes.
-Adaptive Reuse requires that at least75% of the original building remains at completion of the proposed Development.
-Ancillary non-residential buildings, such as a clubhouse, leasing office and/or amenity center may be newly constructed outside the walls of the existing building or as detached buildings on the Development Site.
+Adaptive Reuse requires that at least 75% of the original building remains at completion of the proposed Development.
+Ancillary non-residential buildings, such as a clubhouse, leasing office or amenity center may be newly constructed outside the walls of the existing building or as detached buildings on the Development Site.
 Adaptive Reuse Developments will be considered as New Construction.

 (2) Administrative Deficiency--Information requested by Department staff that staff requires to clarify or explain one or more inconsistencies; to provide non-material missing information in the original Application or pre-application; or to assist staff in evaluating the Application or pre-application that, in the Department staff's reasonable judgment, may be cured by supplemental information or explanation which will not necessitate a substantial reassessment or re-evaluation of the Application or pre-application.
 Administrative Deficiencies may be issued at any time while the Application or pre-application or Contract is under consideration by the Department, including at any time while reviewing performance under a Contract, processing documentation for a Commitment of Funds, closing of a loan, processing of a disbursement request, closing out of a Contract, or resolving of any issues related to compliance.
 A matter may begin as an Administrative Deficiency but later be determined to have constituted a Material Deficiency.
 If an Applicant claims points for a scoring item, but provides supporting documentation that would support fewer points for that item, staff would treat this as an inconsistency and issue an Administrative Deficiency which will result in a correction of the claimed points to align with the provided supporting documentation.
 If the supporting documentation is not provided for claimed points, the item would be assigned no points.